Zpacks Altaplex Review

 Zpacks Altaplex Review – Materials/Construction

-The Altaplex uses a thinner DCF material than my Hexamid, but as stated I notice almost no difference.
-It is thick enough to provide floor protection, and the Opaque Green with a splash of green color offers sufficient privacy.
+The Altaplex uses a thinner DCF material than my Hexamid, but I notice almost no difference, as stated.
+It is thick enough to provide floor protection, and the Opaque with a splash of green color offers sufficient privacy.

 The Altaplex is water-proof.
-The shelter holds up well in fierce storms, and constant rain, with no leaks.
-When it is windy, I set it up closer to the ground to block splashback.
+The shelter holds up well in fierce storms and constant rain, with no leaks.
+When it is windy, I set it up closer to the ground to block splash.

 The 8-inch tall bathtub floor is held up by adjustable lines around the inside of the tarp tent.
-These are easy to adjust and set at optimal locations, attached to the tarp.
+These are easily adjusted and set at optimal locations, attached to the tarp.
 The floor itself is thick enough to protect my sleeping pad.
-Not having to use a footprint has always been one thing I like about these shelters.
+Not having to use a footprint has always been one thing I like about Dyneema shelters.

-Backsplash is not an issue with the Altaplex, but I'm always careful about setting up the tarp-tent.
-If possible, I try not to set up in low-lying areas or on especially hard-packed ground.
+Backsplash is not an issue with the Altaplex, but I’m always careful about setting up the tarp tent.
+If possible, I try not to set up in low-lying areas, especially on hard-packed ground.

 Tarp Overhang

-The overhang on the Altaplex is adequate but is narrow down near the foot of the shelter close to the corners.
-Because of this, there have been a couple of occasions where the netting has gotten pushed out past the edge of the over-hang, and I woke up to some water in the tarp-tent.
-This was my fault, though, because I laid gear up against the sides.
-Pay attention to where you put your equipment, and this won't happen.
+The overhang on the Altaplex is adequate but narrows down near the shelter’s foot close to the corners.
+Because of this, there have been a couple of occasions where the netting has pushed out past the edge of the overhang, and I was woken up to some water in the tarp tent.

 Zpack Altaplex Review – Additional Observations